16lbs of fat loss & 2.5 months later on the potato diet

 People might think my results are not ‘natty’ or fair, and I would usually agree with you.
 But in my case, when I started taking these medications, I gained 22 lbs in 1.5 years once I started taking them in late 2021 or early 2022.
 These medications suppress my appetite, but I get a rebound effect in the evening.
 I was also less strict about what I ate on my “default diet” during those years because, finally, I had something that helped me manage my constant hunger issues.
 I thought I was ok, but I slowly gained weight month by month.
 Because I show an opposite effect than most people while on these meds, I think it’s ok to say that I’m “natty.”
 It showed me that what you eat still matters, even with appetite suppressants.

-Overall, I think I am a complex case in weight loss, and you can see all the failures I have endured trying to fix this issue here.
+Overall, I believe I am a complex case in terms of weight loss, and you can see all the failures I have endured in trying to address this issue here.
 I am very elated with my results on the potato diet so far.

 Why does this work for me and potentially many others?